War-weary Darfuris see grim future with or without U.N. peacekeepers

 "Our lives are very difficult since the war began.
 We cannot grow crops except in a very small area because rebels and gangs come and loot our fields," said Mohamed Ismail, a resident.

-Pointing to nearby mountains, Ismail added: "Just six kilometres from here, rebels and bandits dominate the region."
+Pointing to nearby mountains, Ismail added: "Just six kilometers from here, rebels and bandits dominate the region."

 The Darfur conflict, which erupted in 2003 when mainly African tribes took up arms against the Arab-led government in Khartoum, has killed hundreds of thousands of people and displaced over two million, according to the United Nations.